-The increase in the Company's effective income tax rate for the 2023 six-month period was principally related to the impact on the estimated annual effective income tax rate of the significant unrealized losses on commodity derivative instruments compared to the prior-year period, an increase in the concentration of foreign losses reflecting foreign statutory income tax rates that exceed the U.S. statutory income tax rate and the adjustments to deferred tax valuation allowance on the losses at DVEP.
+The slightly higher effective income tax rate for the 2023 nine-month period was principally related to the impact on the estimated annual effective income tax rate of the significant unrealized losses on commodity derivative instruments compared to the prior-year period, an increase in the concentration of foreign losses reflecting foreign statutory income tax rates that exceed the U.S. statutory income tax rate and the adjustments to deferred tax valuation allowance on the losses at DVEP.